ipfs/community/code-of-conduct.md

 Please contact abuse@ipfs.io if you need to report a problem or address a grievance related to an abuse report.

+We will keep all matters confidential and they will only be shared within the team, with the exception of legal counsel when deemed necessary, or unless given explicit permission by the reporter.

 If you prefer, you can contact any of the abuse team members separately.
 The abuse team is formed by:

 - molly@ipfs.io